Unboxed-Software/solana-advance-mobile/README.md

 }
 ```

-We also need to resolve our polyfills from before, we do that in a new file `metro.config.js`:
+Finally, we need to resolve our polyfills from before.
+We do that in a new file `metro.config.js`:
 ```bash
 touch metro.config.js
 ```

-Copy and paste the following in `metro.config.js`:
+Copy and paste the following into `metro.config.js`:
 ```js
 /**
  * Metro configuration for React Native